top of page

+This time of year, orange, brown, or green patches can often be seen in Puget Sound.
 These colorful patches are caused by blooms of algae or plankton (tiny plants or animals), which become more active during warm summer months.
-Most of these blooms are harmless to people.

 The rusty orange patch in the photo above is a Noctiluca bloom.
 Noctiluca blooms are sometimes confused with "red tide" or shellfish poisoning.
 While visually striking, Noctiluca blooms are not toxic to humans.